BaileyCT/Project_3_NFT_Analysis/README.md

 ---
 ## **Objective**

-To build a smart contract that allows for design of NFT and build a NFT market place.
+To build a smart contract that allows for design,minting of NFT and to build a NFT market place.

 ---
 ## **Technologies**